Medusas71/Cat-Memory-Game/TESTING.md

 **5. Issue**:
     My buttons weren't aligned correctly.
 * **Fix**: I spoke to Tutor Support and they advised me to add in a flex-row class with a display of flex, which fixed the issue.

+**6. Issue**:
+    Upon testing, my page had a vertical scroll bar on a desktop.
+* **Fix**: I changed the size of my container and cards so the game would fit on one page without the need for a vertical scroll bar.

 **JavaScript**
 The issues that I had with JavaScript was working out how to write the code and generally trying to make it work.
 I did a lot of googling and found information from W3 Schools and various other places on the web.
 Please see the [Readme.md](README.md) credits for this information.